zachariahcox/zachariahcox/docs/humans/calibration.md

 ### Should there be the same number of above-target performers at each level?

 No. They are not correlated.
-However, senior+ have large impact on the overal budget spend.
+However, senior+ have large impact on the overall budget spend.
 If you have a period where higher-ranking engineers have lower impact than expected, there may be additional budget available to allocate elsewhere.

 ### Level checks